 Choose kayaks with thick PVC, vinyl, and tarpaulin materials, which may or may not be combined with a semi-rigid frame for added stability.
 You want to ensure that the kayak will not be easily punctured by sand, gravel and debris when inflating, deflating, and dragging it across the shore and when paddling it on water.
 The thicker the material, the more puncture-resistant it will likely be.

 But since punctures can happen event to the greatest inflatable kayaks, you should check that the material can also be easily repaired.
 A patch kit, which is usually included in your purchase, will come in handy although you may want to bring a spare kit just in case.

 Select kayaks that users have reviewed as being stable, nimble and maneuverable.
 For stability, you should look at both the overall design and the hull design to determine whether the kayak will stay upright most of the time.
 In general, the wider its dimensions, the more stable the kayak will be, especially when the pontoon sides are larger and the floor is very rigid.

 For maneuverability, you should consider your kayaking goals – where do you want to go, what do you want to do, and what the environmental conditions are.
 Keep in mind that a fishing kayak will be designed differently than a touring kayak, which will affect their respective maneuverability.

 A rule of thumb: The shorter it is, the quicker its response.
 The slimmer and longer it is, the faster it will paddle.
 You can take this rule of thumb into account when choosing between, say, a fishing and a touring kayak.

-Our friends Outside Television presented a show on inflatable kayak.
-This video can clear you how to choose an inflatable kayak and what type of think you have to check before choose.
+Our friends Outside Television presented a show on an inflatable kayak.
+This video can clear you how to choose an inflatable kayak and what type of thing you have to check before choosing.